SIMetrix and SIMetrix/SIMPLIS runs on Microsoft® Windows® platforms.

 System requirements for older versions

 Older versions of SIMetrix will run on the operating systems supported at the time of their release.
-In general we have found that all 32-bit Windows® versions of SIMetrix back to version 1.0 will usually run on any 32-bit Windows® operating system, but often need special install procedures.
+In general we have found that all 32-bit Windows® versions of SIMetrix back to version 1.0 will also usually run on any later 32-bit Windows® operating system, but often need special install procedures.
 However, we have not tested every version of SIMetrix with every version of Windows® and can make no guarantees or offer any support for non-supported operating systems.

 There can be problems with older versions running on 64-bit systems.
 In particular versions 5.3 or earlier using portable licenses (i.e. with a USB security key) will not work with any 64-bit system.